PhilipSchmid/k8s-home-lab/README.md

 In the end, I will probably run some applications on top of this technology stack but the main goal is to improve my knowledge on different new (and sometimes fancy) cloud native and Kubernetes related tools.
 That's also the reason why this technology stack **should not be viewed as production ready** since the chaining of the different tools and their configurations has not been tested really well.

 # Technologies
-Currently there's only a rough plan about which technologies should be used for this setup.
-The table down here will definitely change as soon as the project progresses.
+The technologies down here will probably change in the future.
+Nevertheless, the following table should provide you a small overview over currently used technologies in this setup.

 | What                   | Technology                                      | Status |
 | ---------------------- | ----------------------------------------------- | ------ |